2072/Decursive/Readme.txt

     - IN WOW KEY BINDING INTERFACE:
     You can bind a lot of things to keys under "Decursive" section.

-    - BIND THE DECURSIVE MACRO TO A KEY (By default, it's bind to the '`' key, the key just beneath 'Esc' (non QWERTY keyboard owner will have to set a reachable key).
+    - BIND THE DECURSIVE MACRO TO A KEY
     This is done through Decursive menu options (Decursive maintain its macro and update it according to your settings and capabilities)

     - Hitting the bound key will cure the unit under your mouse pointer (the key alone is the first spell, use ctrl+key for 2nd spell and shift for the third)